home-assistant/home-assistant.io/source/_integrations/template.markdown

 {% endraw %}

-### State based binary sensor - Device tracker sensor with Latitude and Longitude Attributes
+### State based binary sensor - device tracker sensor with latitude and longitude attributes

 This example shows how to combine a non-GPS (e.g., NMAP) and GPS device tracker while still including latitude and longitude attributes